 One of the most pleasant areas in Canada is nestled in the Okanagan Valley, known as the Okanagan-Similkameen district.
 The valley is the northern extension of the Colorado River basin and forms a temperate desert area in Canada.
 The district has become a prime residential and business relocation area due to the gentle climate, quality of life, magnificent scenery, recreational opportunities and its progressive attitude towards economic development.
 For example, Osoyoos’ Buena Vista Industrial Park features low-cost serviced lots available for purchase by private owners and the ability to include a residential living space within industrial projects.
 World class manufacturers have developed in Penticton, the region’s biggest city.
 The low cost of business, affordable housing prices, competitive property tax rates and low labour costs make this region a great place to do business.

-Kamloops accounts for 75% of the Thompson-Nicola regional district’s population.
+Kamloops accounts for 75 percent of the Thompson-Nicola regional district’s population.
 It is the third largest city in British Columbia outside of the Lower Mainland and the transportation hub of B.C.’s Southern Interior.
 The city and surrounding area offer an abundance of transportation advantages, including the Kamloops Airport (YKA).
 One of the fastest growing regional airports, YKA provides air service throughout North America with connections to virtually every part of the world.
 Over 25 trucking and transport companies are based there at the intersection of Western Canada’s four major highways.
 With major urban centres and the Port of Vancouver a short haul away, Kamloops is an ideal location for warehousing, distribution, industrial and technology centres.

 Located at the intersection of the key major transportation routes in the province, the City of Merritt offers access to efficient transportation and distribution, training facilities, a youthful labour force and an urban lifestyle in a country setting.
-It is an ideal location for investments in warehousing, distribution, transportation, and supply chain management.
+It is an ideal location for investments in warehousing, distribution, transportation and supply chain management.